This post is also on:

 In 1581, they formally declared their independence.

-Spain, however, would only recognise it in 1648, 24 years after the West India Company decided to invade Salvador on the grounds that it felt its business in the Atlantic was being harmed by Spanish rule over Portugal.
+Spain, however, would only recognise it in 1648, 24 years after the West India Company decided to invade Salvador on the grounds that it felt its business in the Atlantic had been damaged by Spanish domination of Portugal.

 The expulsion of the invaders in the international context